 - Bins must be placed 1 metre from the street (not in the street or on the sidewalk), wheels facing your house.

 - Bins can not be left at the curb between Friday at 8 p.m. and Sunday at 4 p.m.

 - Bins must not obstruct snow removal or street cleaning.

 - The wheeled bins--blue for recycling and black for garbage--are the property of the City.
 Each has a serial number linked to a street address.
 They must not be exchanged between neighbours.
 Please write your address in the area provided.

-- Bins must be placed at least 30 cm apart and 1 m away from cars, buildings or other objects so they can be reached by the mechanical arm of the collection truck.
+- It is recommended that bins be placed at each end of the parking area when two pickups take place during the same day.
+These must be placed 1 m away from cars, buildings or other objects so they can be reached by the mechanical arm of the collection truck.

 - Bins should not be kept in the front yard between pickup days.

 Bin placement – Multi-unit residential buildings

 - Bins must be placed in the driveway, not in the street or on the sidewalk.